-Lazy days at the pool are the thing of summer memory-making for kids.
+Lazy summer days at the pool are the thing of summer memory-making for kids.
 But, do one better and schedule raging days at splash pads.
 Some we’ve uncovered are neighborhood gems while others are all-out amusement-park-style destinations.
 Either way, you and your tot will be happy to cool off without taking a dunk or forking over much — most are free or $5 tops.
 Keep reading for a Covid-19 update on the hottest picks for a cool-down.

 Buffalo Grove Spray 'N Play